Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Conclusion

 To analyze the performance of the selected filters, we examined all candidate solutions generated by the algorithm across multiple independent runs.
 We then identified a diverse subset of high-performing solutions for further analysis and comparison.
-These findings suggest that filters exhibiting smooth sections (no sharp transitions) with a high contrast in the total transmission lead to an improved performance in the Trace Gas Measurement Device.
+These findings suggest that filters exhibiting smooth sections (no sharp transitions) with a large local difference in the transmission lead to improved performance in the Trace Gas Measurement Device.
 Furthermore, we observed a significant improvement in the top-performing solution compared to the baseline, indicating the effectiveness of the proposed approach.
 Additionally, the distribution of trace gas retrieval algorithm precision across different filter sets follows a Gaussian distribution.